 5. Need to adopt an accountability program

-The accountability principle is one of the major changes introduced by the General Data Protection Regulation.
-This requires that companies processing personal data are able to prove to have adopted the measures necessary to comply with the GDPR by means of a so called “accountability program“.
+The accountability principle is one of the significant changes introduced by the General Data Protection Regulation.
+This obligation requires that companies processing personal data can prove to have adopted the measures necessary to comply with the GDPR through a so-called “accountability program“.

 Other elements of the accountability program are